emmakat/automatic-ripping-machine/README.md

 ### Fix the permissions on storage device
 `sudo chmod -R 777 /path/to/your/storage/`

+### Edit the .abcde.conf configuration for your music settings
+This file is hidden, and located by default in your /home/arm/config directory You can use mine for inspiration (located in the setup directory) but please understand that it has been significantly customized for my particular needs.
+YMMV.

 ### Open localhost:8080 and setup the admin account

 See the original project's [wiki](https://github.com/1337-server/automatic-ripping-machine/wiki/docker) for more information